marijnh/Eloquent-JavaScript/20_node.md

 By default NPM installs packages under the current directory, rather than in a central place.
-If you are used to other package managers, this may seem unusual, but it has advantages—it puts each application in full control of the packages it installs, and makes it easier to manage versions and clean up when removing an application.
+If you are used to other package managers, this may seem unusual, but it has advantages—it puts each application in full control of the packages it installs and makes it easier to manage versions and clean up when removing an application.

 ### Package files